torvalds/linux/Documentation/scsi/aic79xx.rst

 Adaptec Ultra320 Family Manager Set
 ===================================

-README for The Linux Operating System
+README for The GNU/Linux Operating System

 ..
 The following information is available in this file: